 Really consider the arrangement from the employer’s perspective.
 If you can help get them what they need, you will ultimately get what you want.

 How you will be successful.
 At this point, you should already have some data about how successful you have been working from home during COVID.
 Still, be prepared to answer questions about your work environment and how it will help you work from home as well, if not better, than in the office.
 Your employer is going to want to know what tools you have at home, how you will accomplish your tasks, and what kind of support you will need from them.
 Many companies use project management software like Basecamp and Podio to manage tasks.
 And by now, you’re probably used to using Zoom or Microsoft Teams to connect with others.
 If you don’t have such a system yet, encourage your employer to give one a trial run so you can maintain communication and they can check in to see your progress on your projects.

 Overcome objections.
 There are many reasons why employers would prefer to have all of their employees on-site.
 Maybe they tried it before but it didn’t work out.
 Maybe they just miss having the camaraderie of the office.
 Your job is to ask what concerns and obstacles your employer has.
 Just remember that “No” actually means “Know”.
 If your employer says “no” to you working from home, it probably means they don’t know enough about the logistics, or how it would benefit them and the company.

 Do a trial run.
 If your employer is apprehensive, give them a one to three-month trial run with your suggested schedule.
 Determine what success would look like at the end of the trial run, and set a date to thoroughly evaluate the trial period.

 Throughout the trial period, it is your job to be a super-employee!
 Get everything done that you set out to do…and then some.
 Be proactive in communication and an ideal employee.
-Show them that you can be productive working from home during COVID!
+Hopefully you have shown them how productive you can be working from home during COVID!
 Now it’s just a matter of sustaining and building on that success.

 Be prepared to compromise.
 After the trial run, your employer may decide that part of the arrangement may not work for them.
 Adjust accordingly, and consider giving up a salary raise or other benefits to meet your needs.

 Make it official.
 Once you have an arrangement that works for you, get it in writing.
-That way if your supervisor leaves, you’ll have written proof that flex-time is an aspect of your work.
+That way if your supervisor leaves, or another pandemic hits, you’ll have written proof that flex-time is an aspect of your work.

 Armed with this information, you should be able to make a compelling argument to your employer and create the best working situation for you!